 171 Lake Washington Blvd E Seattle, WA 98122

 Look for Orcas

 Orcas are one of the most beautiful underwater animals on the planet and every child has probably dreamed of seeing one in their lifetime.
 Skip Seaworld and check out Orcas in their natural habitat by taking a whale watching tour from Seattle.
-You can take a whale watching cruise that takes you from Seattle to the San Juan Islands where you can see Orcas almost daily.
+You can take a day trip from Seattle on a whale watching cruise that takes to the San Juan Islands where you can see Orcas almost daily.
 This is an unforgettable and unique thing to do in Seattle!